Cal-Rex/milestone-project-4-fly-movement-library/README.md

     - Solution: Add CSRF_TRUSTED_ORIGINS list variable with permitted domains to settings.py
 - JQuery functions producing type error:
     - error caused by cloudinary having insufficient capacity to run size of static files on free subscription plan. uninstalled package and now pulling script from CDN
+- when a 1rm is entered, movement becomes un-bookmarked:
+    - closing tag for the edit 1rm form was placed incorrectly inside a for loop on the template. replaced outside of loop and resolved issue

 ## Un-resolved bugs
 - iframe in index will not respond to style rules set in style.css